Laura-ZR/BackboneScale/README.md

 1. Execute the code to open the software interface.
 2. Click on the `Select Folder` button to identify the folder in which your DICOM files are stored.
 3. Place the two landmarks for the anterior and posterior lengths in one slice:
-  - Anterior landmark (red): click with left button of the mouse
+> - Anterior landmark (red): click with left button of the mouse
-  - Posterior landmark (green): click with right button of the mouse
+> - Posterior landmark (green): click with right button of the mouse
 4. Select the seed point for the watershed segmentation
-  - Central landmark (not displayed): click with the scroll wheel of the mouse
+> - Central landmark (not displayed): click with the scroll wheel of the mouse
 5. Repeat this process in all slices.
 Travel through them by clicking `Next>>` and `<<Prev` buttons.
 6. To obtain the spinal lengths, click on the `Calculate Manual Distances`.

+## Limitations and guidance
+- The interactive interface requires a mouse, it is not fully functional with only the touchpad.
+- The watershed segmentation greatly relies on the seed point.
+Thus, several refinements have been added to prevent its failure:
+> - If the segmentation did not provide any segments, a "No voxels segmented.
+Click again to retry." message will pop up.
+The user is prompt to select another seed point.
+> - If the watershed algorithm failed during execution, a "Failed to segment region" message will notify the user.
+- If the number of landmarks placed for the anterior and posterior lengths is unequal, the "Unequal number of points on left and right sides" message will notify the user.

 ## Credits
 BackboneScale starts as a group project for Team Challenge course, as an initiative to help surgeons in the scoliosis treatment.
 Within this context, group 4 stands as authors of such tool: